Hiswe/hiswe.github.io/source/_posts/01-vector-basics.md

 date: 2016-01-30 18:51:23
 tags:
 - vector
-- beginer
+- beginner
 categories:
 - drawing
 ---

 ## Introduction

-### vector *vs* pixels
+### vector vs pixels

-Pixel images are composed of a grid of colored square (*fig.01*)
+Pixel images are composed of a grid of colored square (fig.01)

-{% asset_img pixel-example.png fig.01 a pixel image and a zoom on it %}
+{% asset_img pixel-example.png a pixel image and a zoom on it %}

-Vector are defined by shapes that are rendered by the computer (*fig.02*)
+Vector are defined by shapes that are rendered by the computer (fig.02)

-{% asset_img vector-example.jpg fig.02 a vector image and a zoom on it %}
+{% asset_img vector-example.jpg a vector image and a zoom on it %}

 See [wikipedia](https://en.wikipedia.org/wiki/Vector_graphics) for more details